 Repeated exposure to violent content can reinforce the message that violence is an acceptable means of conflict resolution.
 Repeated exposure also increases the risks that children will become desensitised to the use of violence in real life or develop an exaggerated view about the prevalence and likelihood of violence in their own world.

 Puss in Boots contains cartoon styled action violence and scenes depicting intense peril throughout.
 The film contains no blood and gore, but does depict the death of a main character.
 Examples include:

 Children under five are most likely to be frightened by scary visual images, such as monsters, physical transformations.

-some scenes in this movie that could scare or disturb children under the age of five, including the following:
+In addition to the above-mentioned violent scenes, there are some scenes in this movie that could scare or disturb children under the age of five, including the following: